OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 This post is about transforming markdown files to html, a crucial step in programmatically creating pages with Gatsby.

 # Introducing Gatsby Data Layer
-The `data layer` is where all of your data is stored, and later on this data can be accessed using GraphQL.
+The `data layer` is where all of your data is stored, and later on this data can be accessed using `GraphQL`.
 I like to think of the data layer almost as what the Redux store is to typical React projects.
 In order to place data into the Gatsby `data layer`, plugins are setup in the root file `gatsby-config.js`.
 We are going to be creaing a markdown file that is added to the Gatsby `data layer`, and then later on the markdown file is used to create renderable html.

 #Introducing Source Plugins
-Source plugins are used to add data to the data layer.
-Data can come from APIs, documents etc.  We will be using the source plugin `gastsby-source-filesystem` to add the .md file into the data layer, first check if you have installed the plugin as a dependancy.
+Source plugins are used to add data to the `data layer`.
+Data can come from APIs, documents, etc.  We will be using the source plugin `gastsby-source-filesystem` to add the .md file into the `data layer`, first check if you have installed the plugin as a dependancy.
 It can be installed via
 ```
 npm i gatsby-source-filesystem
 ```